This site is intended for healthcare professionals

 Authoring team

-Recurrent UTI includes lower and upper UTI (3)
+Recurrent UTI includes lower UTI and upper UTI (acute pyelonephritis) (1)

-• recurrent UTI may be due to relapse (same strain of bacteria) or reinfection (different strain or species of bacteria)
+• may be due to relapse (with the same strain of organism) or reinfection (with a different strain or species of organism)

 • non-pregnant women may wish to try D-mannose